fyngyrz/wtfm/users-guide.md

 once written, yes, the work of actually preparing the documentation itself will become much, much easier.

 There are three CGI forms involved.
 One provides a means to specify globals that apply to all projects.
-Another provides a way to specify the project itself.
+Another provides a way to specify the globals that relate to specific projects.
 The last one provides a way to build the actual pages in the project.

+You can select from lists of projects, and within the context of a project or a page within a project, from lists of pages/files within that project.

+Projects may be stand-alone in the sense that they only inherit from the globals, or they may additionally inherit from a parent project.
+The latter option provides a means to generate multiple streams of documentation within the context of the same specific sets of styles.
+You can also use a project specifically *as* a parent, that is, without intending to generate pages directly from that project, in order to serve as parent for multiple other projects.
+All this while still inheriting the globals and the project-level specifics.

 When you generate a project, the files generated, which is typically a web page or a CSS page, are processed this way:

  1. All-project globals are built
+ 2. If there is a parent project, those globals are built
- 2. Project-specific globals are built
+ 3. Project-specific globals are built
- 3. For all files in the project:
+ 4. For all files in the project:
    1. File-specific styles are built
    2. File is generated